 FPIs have already sold over Rs.
 11,000 crore in the equity market in the month of July alone.
 However, the FPI selling witnessed in the equity market could not affect the rupee exchange rate much because FPIs were net buyers in the Indian debt market.
 If the FPI surcharge issue is not resolved soon and the debt market turns unfavorable to FPIs in terms of net returns, the rupee may come under immense pressure.

 Another major announcement was the plan of government borrowing from overseas markets by issuing sovereign bonds.
 The rationale behind the overseas borrowing plan is to leave some space for borrowing by private players in the domestic market to kickstart the private investment cycle.
 If the plan gets implemented, it would help the private sector players due to a decrease in their credit cost and avoidance of crowding-out effect.

 Also Read: Top 5 Factors that Influence Foreign Exchange Rate

 4. Growth Concerns:

 Due to numerous global and domestic factors, India is currently facing multiple headwinds on the growth aspect.
 RBI in its latest monetary policy has revised the GDP target from 7% to 6.9% for FY 2019-20.

 source: tradingeconomics (dot)com

 With the banking sector continuing to be under pressure due to the Non-Performing Asset (NPA) issues, the NBFC sector struggling through the liquidity crisis, auto and consumption sectors witnessing significant slowdown and production cuts are imposing a great challenge to the GDP growth rate and making FPIs really worried.
-The apparent slowdown in the Indian GDP will also exert pressure on the USD-INR exchange rate.
+The apparent slowdown in the Indian GDP will also exert pressure on the USD rate.

 5. Easy Monetary Policy: